How P42 for GitHub Works

-Once you have signed up and installed P42, you can:
+Once you have signed up and installed P42 for GitHub, you can:

 - Manage your Repository settings,

-- Let P42 (automatically) perform an Analysis of your codebase,
+- Let P42 (automatically) perform an analysis of your codebase, and

-- Review the results and analysis details, and
+- Review the refactoring and modernization suggestion details.

 - The P42 installation is complete,